gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 })
 </script>

-Run this timer by clicking the button above.
+Run the 5-second timer by clicking the button above.
-Even though we used the same `setTimeout(code, 1000)` to schedule each tick for one second later, with this version you can see that our timer is drifting a bit from *once per second*.
+Notice that even though we used the same `setTimeout(code, 1000)` as before to schedule each tick for one second later, because this version precisely reports how much time is left you can see that our timer drifts a bit away from running perfectly *once per second*.

+### New buttons and keyboard interactions

 Beyond the improved timer,
 using a class instead of a bunch of StackOverlow code makes it a whole lot easier to add on additional features that need to build on the timer’s internal state.

-### New buttons and keyboard interactions
+For example, you can now

--   Click to start/stop
+-   Click to start or stop the timer

 -   Double click to reset

--   New bump up/down buttons
--   Keyboard shortcuts (space/enter, esc, up/down arrows)
+-   Bump the timer up or down using the **+** and **−** buttons

+-   Do all of the above with keyboard shortcus:

+    -   <kbd>Space</kbd> or <kbd>Enter</kbd> to start or stop the timer

+    -   <kbd>Esc</kbd> to reset

+    -   <kbd>↑</kbd> or <kbd>↓</kbd> to bump up or down

 ### Shiny!